6 Cybersecurity Threats SMBs Must Keep on Their Radar

 - Keep software and firmware up to date

 The best way for SMBs to prepare for cybersecurity threats is to have a cybersecurity prevention plan in place.
-Small business leaders typically focus on growth, and having a team of trusted partners focused on safeguarding their networks can be useful.
+Small business leaders are typically focused on day-to-day growth and revenue generating activities, so having a team of trusted partners focused on safeguarding their networks can be useful.

-In addition to providing various human resources services, their professional employer organization (PEO) may also help them protect their sensitive data.
-For example, ExtensisHR’s Information Protection Plan (a part of its Employer Protection Plan) ensures a business’s technology platform is monitored and updated with the latest enhancements to cybersecurity, data protection, incident response, operational risk management, controls assurance, client security management, workforce protection, business resilience, third-party management, security testing and analysis, critical incident response team, and awareness training.
+In addition to providing various HR services, their professional employer organization (PEO) may also help them protect their sensitive data.
+For example, ExtensisHR’s Information Protection Plan (part of its Employer Protection Plan) ensures a business’s technology platform is monitored and updated with the latest enhancements to cybersecurity, data protection, incident response, operational risk management, controls assurance, client security management, workforce protection, business resilience, third-party management, security testing and analysis, critical incident response team, and awareness training.

 ExtensisHR also offers cyber liability insurance, which covers expenses to defend against damages resulting from liability to a third party or regulator from a failure in an SMB’s security, data breach, or privacy violation.
 This insurance covers costs including but not limited to replacing permanently impacted computer systems, restoration of digital assets, breach response, cyber extortion, business interruption, and extra expenses.

-PEOs can also help educate employees on IT security best practices.
+PEOs can also help educate employees on best practices for IT security.
 For instance, ExtensisHR’s Knowledge Cloud features on-demand access to immersive training on security awareness essentials, browser safety, classifying and safeguarding sensitive data for corporate and personal usage, and more.

-With so many cybersecurity threats targeting SMBs, there’s no better time to partner with a PEO to defend your network.
-Contact the experts at ExtensisHR to get started today.
+With so many cybersecurity threats targeting small businesses, there’s no better time to partner with a PEO to defend your network.
+Contact the experts at ExtensisHR to learn more today.